kylerbrown/bark/specification.md

   stored as a 128-bit integer or a 36-byte `H5T_STRING` with `CTYPE` of `H5T_C_S1`.
 The latter is preferred as 128-bit integers are not supported on many platforms.

-####  Datatypes

-The `datatype` attribute is an integer code indicating the type of data in a channel.
-This field is purely advisory: it specifies how the data should be interpreted but does not imply any contract as to the dataspace or storage type of the dataset.
-The following values are defined:

-       0    UNDEFINED   undefined or unknown
-       1    ACOUSTIC    acoustic
-       2    EXTRAC_HP   extracellular, high-pass (single-unit or multi-unit) 3    EXTRAC_LF   extracellular, local-field
-       4    EXTRAC_EEG  extracellular, EEG
-       5    INTRAC_CC   intracellular, current-clamp
-       6    INTRAC_VC   intracellular, voltage-clamp
-      23    EXTRAC_RAW  extracellular, wide-band
-    1000    EVENT       generic event times
-    1001    SPIKET      spike event times
-    1002    BEHAVET     behavioral event times
-    2000    INTERVAL    generic intervals
-    2001    STIMI       stimulus presentation intervals
-    2002    COMPONENTL  component (e.g. motif) labels

-Values below 1000 are reserved for sampled data types.